general terms and conditions

 7.3.
 Our services are for your benefit and may not be used or relied upon by anyone else without our prior written consent.
 Nor can we accept liability for the acts or omissions of any third party we may instruct on your behalf or for the default of any financial institution with which we deposit money on your behalf.

 7.5.
-You shall waive the right to seek compensation in case you have not brought your claim for compensation to the competent courts within one year after the facts concerned where known to you or could reasonably have been known to you.
+You shall waive the right to seek compensation in case you have not brought your claim for compensation to the competent courts within one year after the facts concerned were known to you or could reasonably have been known to you.

 We may communicate with you electronically.
-You accept the risks involved in such communication, except in the case of our gross negligence or wilful default.
+You accept the risks involved in such communication, except in the case of our gross negligence or willful default.
 We may also monitor communications in order to establish facts, to determine that communications using our systems are relevant to our business, to comply with applicable law and regulations, or to develop and manage our relationship with you.
 You warrant and undertake to us that all Personal Data disclosed to us have been obtained and processed by you or on your behalf, and will be disclosed to us, in compliance with all relevant Data Protection Legislation, and you will not do or omit to do anything in effecting this disclosure or otherwise that would cause us to be in breach of any relevant Data Protection Legislation (to the extent applicable to us).
 You agree that we may transfer Personal Data to our service providers, including to jurisdictions outside the European Economic Area.
 If you are not the data subject, you will procure the consent of the data subject(s) to such transfer or take such other steps as are necessary to ensure that such transfer complies with all the relevant Data Protection Legislation.

 9.1.
 We will treat any information obtained from you that is not in the public domain as confidential.
 However, we may sometimes have to disclose information to regulatory authorities or under applicable law and regulations.
 If so, we would (where permissible and practicable) inform you of the request or requirement to disclose.